maddieIZ/ETL_project/README.md

 # ETL_project

 In this project i downloaded data from https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases as CSV files. the data include number of confirmed case of COVID-19 and the number of death in each country.
+I delete those columns from CSV files that i did not need, just keep data for April.

 I trannsfer the death data to tables (deaths_us and deaths_global ) in PstgreSQL database . the first challenge was to create view (death_all) to union global and us data and create another view to have data group by country